-This decision Regulatory Impact Statement (RIS) has been prepared to demonstrate the benefits of the proposed revisions to the method of test and energy labelling algorithms for household refrigerators and freezers.
+This Cost-Benefit Analysis (CBA) has been prepared to demonstrate the benefits of making revisions to the method of test and energy labelling algorithms for household refrigerators and freezers.
+It is being released by the E3 Committee to seek initial industry comment related to the regulatory proposal, and is a precursor to the preparation of a consultation Regulatory Impact Statement (RIS).